 Modern convention centre with capacity for 450 people

-Ultra-comfortable B-rooms with exclusive services
+Ultra-comfortable B-Rooms with king size beds, rainfall shower and exclusive services

 You can interest these related hotels (3)

 A 5-star hotel in Prague with a central location is the best starting point to kick off a tour of this European capital of countless charms.
 The city’s historic centre is a UNESCO World Heritage Site, so your holiday in Prague should always start and end here.

 The main points of interest are to be found in the neighbourhoods of Staré Mesto (Old Town), Malá Strana (Little Town) and Hradcany, popular for a wealth of architecture, museums and theatres, and the best hotels in Prague in terms of price/quality ratio.
 They are the places whose splendour was revived after the end of the Communist era and which are home to the majority of the contemporary artistic and cultural activities of the Czech capital.
 By staying in this area, travellers who arrive in the city without a clear idea of what to do in Prague can simply head out to the streets to discover the captivating spirit of the city.

 The Golden Lane and its legends, the Old Town Square with its emblematic astronomical clock, the dazzling castle complex and its surroundings, Kafka’s house or the historic museums of Josefov (the Jewish Quarter)... these are just some of the popular spots to visit during your holiday in Prague.

 Throughout its history, Prague has been one of those European cities in which very different cultures and traditions converge.
 This melting pot of concepts is also reflected in its cuisine.